QuarkNerd/blog/bjedrzejewski/_posts/2016-01-05-java-microservices-with-dropwizard-tutorial.md

 One thing that is familiar to anyone who had to work with Java application servers is the huge and hard to understand configurations file or files.
 Here Dropwizard helps again.
-It defines plenty of sensible [defaults](https://dropwizard.github.io/dropwizard/0.9.1/docs/manual/configuration.html) that we don't have to worry about in this example and let us decide exactly how the configuration will look like.
+It defines plenty of sensible [defaults](https://dropwizard.github.io/dropwizard/0.9.1/docs/manual/configuration.html) that we don't have to worry about in this example and lets us decide exactly how the configuration will look like.
 For developers it may not be scary to go through large XML's, but for most users- this can make a difference between something they can change themselves or asking for help.
+The language chosen for Dropwizard configuration file is [YAML](https://en.wikipedia.org/wiki/YAML).
+It is a very simple human-readable data serialization format.
+As you will see, to use it in the configuration file, you don't have to know much about it.
 We will call the configuration file `tasklist-service.yml` and let's define the only variable that we want users to set- `maxLength` for the query.
 The whole file reads:

 {% highlight xml %}